aurora/identicon/README.md

     -t  use transparent background (default: white)
     -h  display this usage information

-It's allowed to specify an output format for imagemagick by prefixing the the file (argument: -o) with the name of the format for example:
+It's allowed to specify an output format by prefixing the the file (argument: -o) with the name of the format for example:

     $ ./identicon.sh -o svg:-

 The default output format is 'png'.
+Imagemagick is not required when specifying 'svg' as output format.

 ## License

 identicon.sh

-Copyright (C) 2011 by Harald Lapp <<harald@octris.org>>
+Copyright (C) 2011-2014 by Harald Lapp <<harald@octris.org>>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by